 DESIGN & BUILD

-I’m currently a senior product designer at Coursera, transforming online education by designing services and building kick-ass publishing and admin tools for instructors, instructional designers, and administrators at our university partners.
+Since late 2015 I’ve been a senior product designer at Coursera, transforming online education by designing kick-ass authoring and administration tools for instructors, instructional designers, and admins at our university partners.
 I’m also the design owner of our component library, helping keep design and front-end engineering aligned and looking good.

 Before that, I was at UC’s Berkley Language Center, where I did the UX/UI design and full-stack engineering for the BLC Library of Foreign Language Film Clips, a web app that serves over 10,000 film clips in 50 languages to language instructors and students at 60 colleges and universities in 3 countries.

 In the past I’ve also made music, engineered audio recordings, and done graphic design for print.
 Sometimes, I make visual art and design furniture.
 Though busy, I always try to find time to write short-form nonsense.
 Thanks for stopping by.